 From online degrees to Kaplan’s own Virtual Learning Environment, digital learning has existed in various forms for many years.
-Now lots of institutions are adopting this technology as a solution while face-to-face teaching is suspended — so what are the benefits of digital learning?
+Now lots of institutions are adopting this technology as a solution while not all students can travel to study — so what are the benefits of digital learning?

 1. Recorded lectures

-One big benefit of digital learning is that some of your classes will be recorded.
+One of the big benefits of digital learning is that some of your classes will be recorded.
 This means that if you miss something, or realise later that you don’t quite understand a particular topic, you can go back and watch the class again to get the answers you need.

 You’ll always be able to ask your teacher if you’re struggling with anything, but solving a problem by yourself can be a great feeling!